 AGI Working Group

-The AGI Working Group comprises NEI staff within the Division of Extramural Research who help draft funding announcements, monitor the progress of research programs, and make recommendations to the AGI Steering Committee, the NAEC, and the NEI Director.
+The AGI Working Group comprises NEI staff within the Division of Extramural Science Programs, who help draft funding announcements, monitor the progress of research programs, and make recommendations to the AGI Steering Committee, the NAEC, and the NEI Director.